simongog/sdsl-lite/benchmark/indexing_locate/README.md

   Finally, the visualization can also be configured:

-  * `visualization/locate.config` Here you can specify which indexes should be listed in the report.
+  * [visualization/index-filter.config][VCONF]: Here you can specify which indexes should be listed in the report and which style should be used.

 [sdsl]: https://github.com/simongog/sdsl "sdsl"
 [pz]: http://pizzachili.di.unipi.it "Pizza&Chili"